microsoft/rushjs.io-website/pages/commands/rush_update.md

                         Activates verbose logging for the package manager.
                         You will probably want to pipe the output of Rush to a file when using this command.
+  --variant VARIANT     Run command using a variant installation
+                        configuration.
+This parameter may alternatively
+                        specified via the RUSH_VARIANT environment variable.
   --full                Normally "rush update" tries to preserve your
                         existing installed versions and only makes the minimum updates needed to satisfy the package.json